 In compiling our grocery list, we include items regularly purchased by average Australians.
 The intent is to compare the prices of commonly bought items, rather than creating a basket that’s representative of an average weekly shop.

-In response to feedback following the first year of our quarterly surveys, we’ve included more fresh foods in our basket, while continuing to ensure the products we compare are as closely matched as possible by pack size, ingredients and country of origin.
+In response to feedback, we’re continuing to include more fresh foods in our basket, while still ensuring the products we compare are as closely matched as possible by pack size, ingredients and country of origin.

-We provide a full list of the items we’re comparing.
-For each item on our list, the mystery shoppers visit the supermarkets in their location and purchase the products, noting when items are on special and recording the regular price.
+For each item on our list, the mystery shoppers visit the supermarkets in their location and buy the products, noting when items are on special and recording the regular price.

 How we select brands and products

-In order to make the most accurate comparisons, we look at product descriptions, pack sizes, ingredients and country of origin, and instruct our shoppers on which items they should purchase.
+To make the most accurate comparisons, we look at product descriptions, pack sizes, ingredients and country of origin, and instruct our shoppers on which items they should buy.
+This doesn’t always mean we choose the cheapest option for each type of product, as we’re looking for comparable items.

-When products aren’t available we purchase the nearest alternative, just as you would when shopping for your family
+When products aren’t available we buy the nearest alternative, just as you would when shopping for your family

 When we compare packaged goods, if we can’t find identical products, we look for the most similar options available.
-For this basket, we included a selection of fresh, chilled and pantry products from Aldi, Woolworths, Coles and IGA.
-Where national brand products were not available at Aldi, the nearest comparable home-brand product was purchased.
+For this basket, we included a selection of fresh, frozen and pantry products from Aldi, Woolworths, Coles and IGA.
+Where a national brand product is not available at Aldi, the nearest comparable home-brand product was bought.
 The data we collect is used to calculate the average basket cost across all the stores we survey.

 CHOICE engages with a qualified partner accredited with the Mystery Shopping Providers Association to undertake the fieldwork.
 Undercover shoppers visit the nominated supermarkets in a single week between Thursday and the following Tuesday to avoid the price changes that generally occur on a Wednesday.